DlangGraphicsWG/documents/png-read-write.md

 We are ok with PngChunks being implemented however for the first version and we can separately discuss later how to improve them, since that goes under "solving the memory ownership and auto allocation and deallocation" part which we need to solve for everything anyway.

+Because of different use and needs additional allocator is given for chunks.
+All temporary memory buffers should come from stack if possible and from main allocator otherwise.

 ## Open Questions

-1. Is my interpretation on what to do with format string above correct?
-2. Should the API allow loading only some chunks and not just all or nothing?
+1. Should the API allow loading only some chunks and not just all or nothing?
-3. I decided to use one mmap/VirtualAlloc call (through MMapAllocator) to allocate all the memory I will need for temporary processing while I load and process the data.
-Will this be good enough for all use cases?